ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   opaque payload<1..2^32-1>; /* ciphertext */
 } HpkeCiphertext;

-/* Represent a zero byte empty data type. */ struct {} Empty;
+/* Represent a zero-length byte string. */ struct {} Empty;
 ~~~

-DAP uses the 16 byte `ReportID` as the nonce parameter for the VDAF
+DAP uses the 16-byte `ReportID` as the nonce parameter for the VDAF
-`measurement_to_input_shares` and `prep_init` methods (see {{!VDAF, Section 5}}).
+`measurement_to_input_shares` and `prep_init` methods (see {{!VDAF, Section
-Thus for a VDAF to be compatible with DAP, it MUST specify a `NONCE_SIZE` of 16
+5}}).
+Thus for a VDAF to be compatible with DAP, it MUST specify a `NONCE_SIZE`
-bytes.
+of 16 bytes.

 ## Queries {#query}

-Aggregated results are computed based on sets of report, called batches.
+Aggregated results are computed based on sets of reports, called "batches".
 The
 Collector influences which reports are used in a batch via a "query."
 The
 Aggregators use this query to carry out the aggregation flow and produce
 aggregate shares encrypted to the Collector.